 The History of Viking Runes

 Today, many Germanic languages have switched to the Latin alphabet, leaving behind the runic symbols.
-As Christianity spread across the world thanks to European conquest, languages shifted to the same alphabet as the Bible.
+As Christianity spread worldwide thanks to European conquest, languages shifted to the same alphabet as the Bible.
 Of course, the first iterations of the Bible were written in Hebrew, but the Latin translations were seen as the authority for centuries.

 In fact, until the Reforms of the Second Vatican Council, Catholic Mass was to be held in Latin, not the common tongue of the congregation.
 That didn’t change until the 20th century.